 This entire website is just a running instance of Fossil.
 The pages you see here are all wiki or embedded documentation or (in the case of the download page) unversioned files.
 When you clone Fossil from one of its self-hosting repositories, you get more than just source code - you get this entire website.

-- Self-Contained - Fossil is a single self-contained stand-alone executable.
+- All-in-one - Fossil is a single self-contained, stand-alone executable.
 To install, simply download a precompiled binary for Linux, Mac, or Windows and put it on your $PATH.
 Easy-to-compile source code is also available.

-- Simple Networking - No custom protocols or TCP ports.
-Fossil uses ordinary HTTP (or HTTPS or SSH) for network communications, so it works fine from behind restrictive firewalls, including proxies.
-The protocol is bandwidth efficient to the point that Fossil can be used comfortably over dial-up or over the exceedingly slow Wifi on airliners.
+- Simple Networking - Fossil uses ordinary HTTPS (or SSH if you prefer) for network communications, so it works fine from behind firewalls and proxies.
+The protocol is bandwidth efficient to the point that Fossil can be used comfortably over dial-up, weak 3G, or airliner Wifi.

 - Autosync - Fossil supports "autosync" mode which helps to keep projects moving forward by reducing the amount of needless forking and merging often associated with distributed projects.

 - Robust & Reliable - Fossil stores content using an enduring file format in an SQLite database so that transactions are atomic even if interrupted by a power loss or system crash.
 Automatic self-checks verify that all aspects of the repository are consistent prior to each commit.

 - Free and Open-Source - 2-clause BSD license.